 Region I: Betty L. Holloway, Class of 1970 – email@example.com

 Includes: Virginia; Metro District of Columbia area; Baltimore, Maryland; Delaware; New York; New Jersey; Philadelphia, Pennsylvania

 Region II: Sandra Bryant Willis, Class of 1978 – firstname.lastname@example.org

 Includes: Central Indiana; Chicago, Illinois; Dallas-Fort Worth, Texas; Detroit, Michigan; Los Angeles, California; St.Louis Metropolitan Area, Missouri

 Includes: Alamance County/Burlington, NC; Charlotte, NC; Columbia Metro, SC; Greater Atlanta, GA; Greensboro, NC; South Ft Lauderdale/Miami, Florida; Winston-Salem, NC; Orange County, NC

 Region IV: Mona Parks, Class of 1975 – email@example.com

 Includes: Beaufort County, NC; Cape Fear Area, NC; Durham, NC; Elizabeth City, NC; Fayetteville, NC; Gold-Wayne, NC; Halifax-Northampton County, NC; Nash/Edgecombe County, NC; Northern Piedmont, NC; Nursing Alumni; Orange County, NC; Pitt County, NC; Raleigh-Wake, NC; Roxboro-Person County, NC; Sampson County, NC; Wilson, NC

-Note: To view the entire Leadership Directory, click here!
+To download our entire Chapter Directory, click here!